bluusystemsinc/bluu/bluu-web/project/apps/theme/static/theme/components/angular-grid/README.md

 [Examples](http://angular-ui.github.com/ng-grid/)

 ##Change Log##
+* __2013-03-05__ - Version 2.0.1 - Moved to grunt build system.
+No more international version; all languages are included by default.
+Fixed minor grouping display issue.
+Using $templateCache for templates instead of global namespace.
+* __2013-03-05__ - Version 2.0.0 - Breaking Changes: see documentation (showSelectionBox, enableRowSelection, showFooter).
+Column Virtualization added.
+Row virtualization performance improved.
+Excel-like editing instead of enableFocusedCellEdit.
+* __2013-02-18__ - Version 1.9.0 - Aggregates now display correctly.
+Added more option methods to select and group data (see wiki), Added column pinning.
+* __2013-02-11__ - Version 1.8.0.hotfix - Fixes for multi-level grouping and adding the gridId to both the grid options and as argument to the "ngGridEventData" so you can identify what grid it came from.
-* __2013-02-06__ - Version 1.8.0 - Major architectural changes which greatly improves performance. virtualizationThreshold now controlls when virtualization is force-enabled and is user-specified in options.
+* __2013-02-07__ - Version 1.8.0 - Major architectural changes which greatly improves performance. virtualizationThreshold now controlls when virtualization is force-enabled and is user-specified in options.
 * __2013-02-06__ - Version 1.7.1 - Fixed bug with selections and multiple grids.
 New emit message for notifying when hitting bottom of viewport.
 Can disable virtualization. ng-grid virtualization is on by default, but can be disabled if there are less than 50 rows in the grid.
 Anything > 50 rows virtualization is forced on for performance considerations.
 * __2013-02-05__ - Version 1.7.0 - BREAKING CHANGES: Will add examples.
 Adding cell selection, navigation, and edit on focus.
 Added programmatic selections.
 Improved scrolling. ngGridEvents changed/added: see wiki.
 * __2013-01-17__ - Version 1.6.3 - Can now highlight/copy text in grid.
 Fixed multiple issues when using multiselect along with shift key.
 Refactored key events so now they are all in the same directive for viewport.
 Hovering over highlightable text will change cursors in viewport.
 Fixed #93.